Preserving an Ancient Civilisation

 The impact of declining Arabic language on the uptake of Islamic religion and culture among new generations.
 Arabic is the language of the Quran, the holy book of Islam, and is therefore considered a sacred language by Muslims worldwide.
 However, the declining use and understanding of Arabic can have a negative impact on the uptake of Islamic religion and culture among new generations.

 Many young Muslims who grow up in non-Arabic speaking countries may not have access to resources and education that would allow them to learn and understand the Arabic language.
-Without this understanding, they may struggle to fully comprehend the teachings of Islam and the cultural traditions associated with it.
+Without this understanding, they can struggle to fully comprehend the teachings of Islam and the traditions associated with it.

-Furthermore, the decline of Arabic can also lead to a loss of cultural identity among Muslims.
-Arabic is a language that is deeply intertwined with Islamic culture, and without a strong understanding of the language, young Muslims may struggle to connect with their cultural heritage and traditions.
+Furthermore, the decline of Arabic can also lead to a loss of cultural identity among young Arabs.

 Challenges for Teaching Arabic as a Second Language